Kitware/CMake/Help/manual/cmake-server.7.rst

   * "extraGenerator" (optional!) with the extra generator to be used
   * "platform" with the generator platform (if supported by the generator)
   * "toolset" with the generator toolset (if supported by the generator)

+Protocol version 1.2 makes all but the build directory optional, provided there is a valid cache in the build directory that contains all the other information already.

 Example::